Actifio/ActPowerCLI/README.md

 Get-ChildItem Env:\PSModulePath | format-list
 ```

-### 2)    Install ActPowerCLI
+### 2)    Install or Upgrade ActPowerCLI

-The commands are basically the same for each OS:
+The commands are basically the same for each OS.
+To upgrade simpley run the two Invoke-WebRequest commands.
+If you get permission denied, delete the old files first.

 #### Linux OS Install directions